bharatbalothia/wcelab-transportation-aircargo-ai/README.md

 ### Epic 2 Power Forwarder

-IBM helps CARGO airline connecting with its freight forwarder customers and simplify their processes in tracking and quoting.
+IBM helps CARGO airline connecting with its freight forwarder customers and simplifing the tracking and quoting process.

-### Actors
+#### Actors

 - Ray | Associate of Acme Freight Forwarder
 - Liz | Associate of CARGO Airline